Node-It-Alls-SDC/Questions_Answers_API/README.md

 # Questions and Answers API

-API for a Questions and Answers section of a single page E-commerce site using ExpressJS, MySQL, and Docker to concatenize the Express Server.
+API for a Questions and Answers section of a single page E-commerce site using ExpressJS, MySQL, and Docker to containerize the Express Server.

 # Starting the Server
 - Create mysql database and in a .env file add a PORT and HOST variable